-70 years of Independence: How Communists kept pestering the British throughout the freedom struggle
+71 years of Independence: How Communists kept pestering the British throughout the freedom struggle

 When war started in 1939, the Communists were the first to launch an anti-war protest strike, which witnessed the participation of more than 90,000 workers in Bombay in 1940.
 They believed that people across the world had been dragged into a destructive war by the imperialist powers.
 However, following Hitler’s attack on the USSR, the Communists underwent a change in their narrative and realised that the victory of the anti-fascist combination headed by the USSR was in the interest of the people of the world as well as in the interest of the national freedom struggle of India.

-While supporting the war, the Party had then demanded the establishment of a national government–a Congress-League government at the Centre–so that the country’s war efforts should not be in the hands of the British bureaucrats.
-By this time, the Hindu-Muslim dilemma had escalated to the point where the demand for Pakistan was floated by the League.
+While supporting the war, the Party had then called for the establishment of a national government–a Congress-League government at the Centre–so that the country’s war efforts should not be in the hands of the Britishers.
+By this time, the Hindu-Muslim dilemma had reached the point where the demand for Pakistan was floated by the League.

-Between 1945 and 1946, the British government received a foretaste of the Indian mind when they put on trail the officers (Shah Nawaz Khan, Prem Sahgal and Gurubaksh Singh Dhillon) of the Indian National Army.
+Between 1945 and 1946, the British government received a sample of the Indian mind when they put on trail the officers (Shah Nawaz Khan, Prem Sahgal and Gurubaksh Singh Dhillon) of the Indian National Army.
 The Hindu and Muslim masses came out together despite differences and put up formidable demonstrations because of which arrested officers had to be released.
-In February 1946, Indian sailors of the Royal Indian Army in Bombay, Karachi and Madras launched a revolt against Britishers.
-In Bombay, naval ratings carried the Communist Party flag and raised slogans of the Jai Hind, Inquilab Zindabad, Hindus and Muslims Unite, and Down with British Imperialism.
+In February 1946, Indian sailors of the Royal Indian Army in Bombay, Karachi and Madras launched a rebellion against Britishers with naval ratings carrying the Communist Party flag and raising slogans of the Jai Hind, Inquilab Zindabad, Hindus and Muslims Unite, and Down with British Imperialism in Bombay.
 While the naval rebellion was condemned by Sardar Patel, the Communist Party backed the strikers.

-Along with naval uprising, 1946 also witnessed militant peasantry struggles across the country with the Communist Party leading the armed Vayalar and Punnapra struggle in the state of Travancore, militant Tebhaga struggle of peasants in Bengal.
-These demonstrations displayed the potential the peasant struggle led by the working class party could reach.
+Along with naval uprising, 1946 also witnessed militant peasantry struggles across the country as the Communist Party led the armed Vayalar and Punnapra struggle in the state of Travancore, militant Tebhaga struggle of peasants in Bengal.
+These actions demonstrated the potential that the peasant struggle led by the working class party could reach.

 For all the latest India News, download Indian Express App